iamdtms/iamdtms/README.md

 # 𝕚𝕒𝕞𝕕𝕥𝕞𝕤

-I'm Tom.
 An IT specialist with advanced frontend designer skillset.
 Since I was a boy, I have been amazed by many aspects of information technology and the world of web graphics.

 ```
 #UI - #Identity, #Flex, #Grid, #CQ, #MQ, #Typography, #Photoshop